devopsguy-suresh/youtube/linux/enable_password_login_to_the_aws_linux_server.md

     ```sh
     ssh ec2-user@public-ip/public-dns
     ```
-Note: Password authentication is not more secure than private key authentication, so maximum cases avoid this.
 5. In feature if we want to remove the password for ec2-user use following command
     ```sh
     sudo passwd -d ec2-user